krishna-nayak/mock-up-shop/README.md

 In this Project we build an simple E-Commerce site fetching data and displaying Product information.
 This Project Idea Based on Flipkart and Amazon.

-All Product Details are based [_fakestoreapi_](https://fakestoreapi.com/).
+All Product Details are provided by [_fakestoreapi_](https://fakestoreapi.com/).
 A free online REST API that you can use whenever you need Pseudo-real data for your e-commerce or shopping website.

 Basic Idea of building this project is to Learn about [React](https://reactjs.org/) and [React-Redux](https://redux.js.org/) in real-base project.